Phoebe Noxolo Abraham

-Phoebe Noxolo Abraham (born 7 October 1960) is a South African politician who has been a member of the National Assembly of South Africa.
+Phoebe Noxolo Abraham (born 7 October 1960) is a South African politician who served as a member of the National Assembly of South Africa.
 She is a member of the African National Congress.
 She was number 103 of the party-list at the 2019 South African general election.

 She is a member of the Standing Committee on Finance.

 She was formerly a member of the Eastern Cape Provincial Legislature.

+Abraham was not included on the ANC's candidate list for the 2024 general election and subsequently left Parliament following the election.